Armstrong Siddeley Sapphire (motor car): Sapphire 346

-A long-wheelbase model was launched in 1955 as a limousine version which had the pre-selector gearbox as standard, however, there was an optional four-speed manual column-change gearbox available.
-It featured a longer wheelbase (extended by 21 inches or 535 mm) chassis with a body incorporating a limousine division.
+A long-wheelbase model was launched in 1955 as a limousine version which had the pre-selector gearbox as standard, and there was an optional four-speed manual column-change gearbox available.
+It featured a longer-wheelbase chassis (extended by 21 inches or 535 mm) and a body incorporating a limousine division.

-Models for export to the U.S. were always delivered with twin carburettors.
+Models for export to the U.S. always featured twin carburettors.

-A saloon with the optional twin-carburettors and synchromesh transmission tested by the British magazine The Motor in 1953 had a top speed of 100.1 mph and could accelerate from 0–60 mph in 13.0 seconds.
+A saloon with the optional twin-carburettors and synchromesh transmission, tested by the British magazine The Motor in 1953, had a top speed of 100.1 mph and could accelerate from 0–60 mph in 13.0 seconds.
 A fuel consumption of 18.7 mpgimp was recorded.
 The test car cost £1,757 including taxes.